 Instead, she told me she was HIV Positive and had AIDS (only later did I learn the two were not the same thing).
 I don’t remember exactly what I said in response, but I believe it went something like ‘Oh, right.’

-Truth be told, I was so smitten at the time that even if she had told me she was a toddler-killing, granny-bashing physcobitch, I would’ve still done little more than shrugged my shoulders, taken her by the hand and skipped merrily onwards.
+Truth be told, I was so smitten at the time that even if she had told me she was a toddler-killing, granny-bashing physcobitch-from-hell, I would’ve still done little more than shrugged my shoulders, taken her by the hand and skipped merrily onwards.
 Just me, her, and my rose-tinted bifocals.